Skip to main content

 Wildlife Ecosystems

 The Medes Islands marine reserve hosts spectacular fish populations including large grouper, sea bass, and eagle rays that have reached exceptional sizes due to long-term fishing protection, alongside red coral colonies, gorgonian sea fans, and diverse invertebrate communities on the rocky substrates.
-The Ter delta wetlands support breeding colonies of little tern, Kentish plover, and various heron species, while passage periods bring thousands of migrant waders, ducks, and raptors.
-The Montgri massif provides cliff-nesting habitat for eagle owl and peregrine falcon, while Mediterranean scrubland supports diverse small bird and reptile communities.
+[1] The Ter delta wetlands support breeding colonies of little tern, Kentish plover, and various heron species, while passage periods bring thousands of migrant waders, ducks, and raptors.
+The Montgrí massif provides cliff-nesting habitat for eagle owl and peregrine falcon, while Mediterranean scrubland supports diverse small bird and reptile communities.

 Flora Ecosystems

-The Montgri massif carries typical Mediterranean scrubland of kermes oak, rosemary, thyme, and wild olive on its rocky limestone slopes, with specialized cliff vegetation including rare endemic species on the exposed coastal faces.
+The Montgrí massif carries typical Mediterranean scrubland of kermes oak, rosemary, thyme, and wild olive on its rocky limestone slopes, with specialized cliff vegetation including rare endemic species on the exposed coastal faces.
 The Ter delta supports extensive reed beds, coastal lagoon vegetation, and salt marsh communities along the shoreline, while the river course is bordered by gallery woodland of poplar and willow.
-The marine environment includes extensive Posidonia seagrass meadows surrounding the Medes Islands that form the foundation of the marine ecosystem.
+The marine environment includes extensive Posidonia oceanica seagrass meadows surrounding the Medes Islands that form the foundation of the marine ecosystem.

 Geology

-The Montgri massif is composed of Cretaceous limestone thrust over younger formations during the Pyrenean orogeny, creating the distinctive pale cliff faces that dominate the coastline between L'Estartit and Torroella de Montgri.
-The Medes Islands represent the offshore continuation of this limestone ridge, separated from the mainland by erosion and submergence, with underwater caves and tunnels formed by karst dissolution providing the spectacular diving environments.
+The Montgrí massif is composed of Cretaceous limestone thrust over younger formations during the Pyrenean orogeny, creating the distinctive pale cliff faces that dominate the coastline between L'Estartit and Torroella de Montgrí.
+[1] The Medes Islands represent the offshore continuation of this limestone ridge, separated from the mainland by erosion and submergence, with underwater caves and tunnels formed by karst dissolution providing the spectacular diving environments.
 The Ter delta represents the depositional counterpart to this erosional coast, built from sediment transported by the river to form the low-lying wetland plain.

 Climate And Weather